xiix0/scam/README.md

-Q:	What's tan and black and looks great on a lawyer?
+The difference between a Miracle and a Fact is exactly the difference between a mermaid and a seal.
-A:	A doberman.
+		-- Mark Twain